 Choosing What to Study at Woodhouse College

-Woodhouse College will endeavour to provide you with a broad and challenging educational experience that meets your individual needs and aspirations.
+Woodhouse College will provide you with a broad and challenging educational experience that meets your individual needs and aspirations.

 In the second year (Year 13) most students take three or four subjects at A2.
 It is possible that some of you may opt to take an additional AS subject in addition to your A2 programme, for example AS Critical Thinking or AS Further Maths.
 Around 100 students each year also take the Extended Project Qualification in their second year: this is worth half an A Level.